del-Pacifico/Mass-Image-Downloader/README.md

 - **Non-standard markup**
   If direct/visual modes miss items, try **Web-linked galleries** as an alternative.

+- **Image Inspector overlay placement**
+  Responsive layouts (e.g., `<figure>` wrappers or full-viewport images) can affect where the 🕵️ overlay appears.
+In some edge cases the overlay may need a hover retry or minor scroll adjustment for ideal positioning.

+- **InspectorOverlayOffset (edge case)**
+  On certain pages that use complex responsive wrappers (nested `<figure>` blocks, aspect-ratio containers, or captioned layouts), the 🕵️ overlay may appear slightly offset relative to the true top-right corner of the image.
+  This is a visual-only condition: hover detection, click handling, and Inspector workflows remain fully functional.
+  The condition is documented and scheduled for a future refinement alongside existing Inspector edge cases (`NestedFigureResponsiveImg`, `DirectImageOverlayPosition`).

+- **Inspector metadata redaction**
+  For security and privacy reasons, the inspector hides local/blob/data URLs in its metadata view.
+The underlying validation and download pipeline can still operate on them when permitted, but raw values are not exposed in the panel.

+- **Prefix/Suffix persistence (clipboard hotkeys)**
+  Clipboard-based naming (Ctrl+Alt+P / Ctrl+Alt+S) persists across flows, but in some MV3 lifecycle conditions the extension may revert to the last stored values in `chrome.storage.sync`.
+  If a naming label appears to be “missing” after a long idle period, simply open **Peek Settings** once — this refreshes the in-memory configuration and restores the active prefix/suffix for subsequent downloads.
+  This behavior is benign and tied to MV3’s transient worker model; your saved values are never lost.

 > Can’t resolve your issue?
 You’re welcome to open a Pull Request (PR) so the team can review and patch it.
 See more details on crafting a good PR in **[🙌 Contributions](#-contributions)**.